 (Scientists know that it ate fish.
 They have found fossilized fish in the stomach area and fish in the jaws of another Pteranodon.)

-To make the face cut a strip of paper 1 inch by 5 inches long.
-It will fit of the bottom of the cup.
-To make the crest on the back of the head place the bottom of the cup on the paper.
+To make the face, cut a strip of paper 1 inch by 5 inches long.
+It will fit on the bottom of the cup.
+To make the crest on the back of the head, place the bottom of the cup on the paper.
 Then draw 3/4 of the circle and then finish by drawing a triangle, cut it out.

 (A unique feature of this extinct creature was the crest on the head.)